harmony-one/x/progress/yuriy-menkov.md

+*2024-01-31 Wed: Сomplete telegram bot image lottery feature.

+*2024-01-30 Tue: Supporting subdomain and redirect paths from indexer so that they can be used by the client side (endpoint for .country, to get content from inscriptions).
+Expand the database table and add search for new fields, optimisations.

+*2024-01-29 Mon: Сompleted set up for lottery 2.0.
+[Updated](https://github.com/harmony-one/inscription.demo/pull/9) frontend part.
+Reviewed backend PR's.

+___

 2024-01-26 Fri: [Added](https://github.com/harmony-one/inscription.indexer/pull/7) filter for inscriptions, domains monitoring service and provide an endpoint which .country frontend can query to host content.
 Validation by url, parsing by types.
 Updated inscriptions indexer instance.

 2024-01-25 Thu: [Added](https://github.com/harmony-one/inscription.indexer/pull/6) stats api to get statistic by lottery inscriptions, unique wallets, txs by wallet.
 Extended logic for calculation winner: diff by 3 symbol if find several winners.
 [Updated](https://github.com/harmony-one/inscription.demo/commits/main) frontend part.